jonelo/jacksum/docs/USE_CASES.md

 - **Pick a boring algorithm.** `sha256` is the safe bet for archives, precisely because it is implemented everywhere. `sha3-256` is the better hash function, but in 2041 you may be holding the disc and a machine that only has `sha256sum`.
 Nothing stops you from writing both lists.
+- **On Windows, burn `jacksum.jar` onto the disc as well.** The argument above — pick a format that outlives the tool — only half applies on Windows, because Windows has never shipped a hash *list* verifier. `certutil -hashfile` and `Get-FileHash` handle one file at a time and cannot read a `SHA256SUMS` file at all, so on a bare Windows machine there is nothing to hand the list to.
+  Jacksum is a single self-contained JAR; adding it to the medium costs a few megabytes and removes the problem.
+A `README.txt` next to it naming the command to run is worth the two lines.
 - **Burn the list onto the disc *and* keep a copy elsewhere.** On the disc it travels with the data;
   off the disc it is still readable when the disc is not.
 - **Use relative paths** (`cd` into the tree, pass `.`), and `-P /` if the disc will also be read on